input-output-hk/cicero/README.md

 ## Nix Standard Library

-For actions written in Nix, Cicero provides a standard library of functions that help writing actions' inputs, outputs, and Nomad jobs in a concise way.
+For actions written in Nix, Cicero provides a standard library of functions that help writing actions' inputs, output, and Nomad jobs in a concise way.

 Documentation is currently only available in the form of source code [comments](https://github.com/input-output-hk/cicero/blob/main/pkgs/cicero/evaluators/nix/lib.nix)